Kenosha unrest shooting: Background

-On August 23, 2020, civil unrest erupted in Kenosha after the shooting of Jacob Blake, an African-American man who was shot four times by a Kenosha police officer and became paralyzed from the waist down.
+On August 23, 2020, civil unrest erupted in Kenosha after the shooting of Jacob Blake, an African-American man who was shot seven times by a Kenosha police officer and became paralyzed from the waist down.
 Following a resurgence in protests that were part of the Black Lives Matter movement after other high-profile killings of African-Americans by police officers in 2020, the protests in Kenosha included rallies, marches, property damage, arson, and clashes with police between August 23 and September 1.

 On August 25, former Kenosha alderman Kevin Mathewson put out a call on the Facebook page of the Kenosha Guard militia group for "patriots willing to take up arms and defend" Kenosha.
 Mathewson had previously formed the Kenosha Guard in response to the George Floyd protests earlier that year.
 The event post, titled "Armed Citizens to Protect our Lives and Property," was picked up and redistributed by InfoWars.
 It received a national and international online response, attracting a larger number of armed men than were present at other protests in Wisconsin that summer.
 Kenosha Mayor John Antaramian and County Sheriff David Beth expressed their disapproval of armed civilians patrolling the streets, while some Wisconsin police officers were seen in a video giving them water and heard saying, "We appreciate you guys, we really do."

 People involved

-At the time of the shooting, Kyle Rittenhouse was a 17-year-old resident of Antioch, Illinois, a community located about 20 miles from Kenosha by road.
+At the time of the shooting, Kyle Rittenhouse was 17 years old.
+Kyle's father was living in Kenosha, but Kyle lived with his mother in Antioch, Illinois, a community about 20 driving miles away.
 Prior to the Kenosha unrest, he had participated in local police cadet programs and expressed support on social media for the Blue Lives Matter movement and law enforcement.
 Three months prior to the shooting, Rittenhouse's friend, Dominick Black, purchased a semi-automatic, AR-15 style rifle as a favor for him in Wisconsin since Rittenhouse was too young to purchase a gun.
-Black's stepfather kept the gun stored in a locked safe at his home in Kenosha but had relocated the weapon to an unsecured area in the basement on August 24, the second day of the Kenosha unrest, in case of a break in.
+Black's stepfather stored the gun in a locked safe at his home in Kenosha but had relocated the weapon to an unsecured area in the basement on August 24, the second day of the Kenosha unrest, for ready access in case of a break-in.

 Those killed were Joseph Rosenbaum, aged 36 from Kenosha, and Anthony Huber, aged 26 from Silver Lake.
 Gaige Grosskreutz, aged 26 from West Allis, was injured.